llucifer97/leetcode/README.md

 # leetcode
-Repository for solving the right questions and not grinding over redundant ones.
+Repository for solving the right questions and not grinding over redundant ones

-### topic1

-Hello, this is some text to fill in this, [here](#place-2), is a link to the second place.

 # TOPICS:
 1. DYNAMIC PROGRAMMING <br>